teddygroves/bibat/README.rst

 Bibat: Batteries-Included Bayesian Analysis Template
 ====================================================

-Bibat is a Python package that wraps a `cookiecutter
-<https://cookiecutter.readthedocs.io/>`_ template for Bayesian statistical
+Bibat is a Python package providing a flexible interactive template for Bayesian statistical analysis projects.
-analyses.

-It aims to make it easier for authors of statistical analyses to follow best practices from both software development and statistics, and to be flexible enough that any analysis can be implemented - even ones involving many complex data processing options and statistical models.

-Bibat is "batteries-included" in the sense that the template provides a complete statistical analysis that you can run immediately.
+It aims to make it easier to create software projects that implement a Bayesian workflow that scales to arbitrarily many inter-related statistical models, data transformations, inferences and computations.
+Bibat also aims to promote software quality by providing a modular, automated and reproducible project that takes advantage of and integrates together the most up to date statistical software.

+Bibat comes with "batteries included" in the sense that it creates a working example project, which the user can adapt so that it implements their desired analysis.
+We believe this style of template makes for better usability and easier testing of Bayesian workflow projects compared with the alternative approach of providing an incomplete skeleton project.

 Documentation
 =============